Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A business requires a forensic logging solution for hundreds of Docker-based apps running on Amazon EC2.
 The solution must analyze logs in real time, provide message replay, and persist logs.
 Which Amazon Web Offerings (IAM) services should be employed to satisfy these requirements?
-(Select two.)
+(Select TWO)

-- [x] Amazon Athena.
+- [ ] Amazon Athena.
 - [x] Amazon Kinesis.
 - [ ] Amazon SQS.
 - [x] Amazon Elasticsearch.